-Using the Evergage Data Hub, you can synchronize customer information – collected and stored in other solutions – with Evergage so it can be used to deliver real-time personalized experiences across channels.
-External campaigns are one of the three types of integrations that can be configured using the Evergage Data Hub located in SETTINGS > Third Party Products.
+Using Evergage Integrations, you can synchronize customer information – collected and stored in other solutions – with Evergage so it can be used to deliver real-time personalized experiences across channels.
+External campaigns are one of the three types of integrations that can be configured in SETTINGS > Third Party Products.

 This article includes information on how to:

 Since it is likely you will have more than one third party integration, it is important to define the Campaign Match Configuration so Evergage can identify the external campaign from the selected third party product.
 Evergage looks at this rule first, which is based on either the event's landing page URL or referrer URL.